CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

     # Handle other response codes
 ```

-### Monitoring
+### Monitoring best practices

 Strategize your data polling.
 The most common cause of `429` responses is unnecessarily frequent polling of information that changes infrequently after day 1 of a network deployment, such as the list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.

-### Use the most efficient endpoints for your use case
+#### Use the most efficient endpoints for your use case

-evelop your application using the most efficient API calls available for your use case, especially if your application provides monitoring features.
+Develop your application using the most efficient API calls available for your use case, especially if your application provides monitoring features.

-#### Examples

 ##### Retrieving network topology information including LLDP/CDP